Value-form: Price volatility

 Price volatility can be a boon to speculators (if the trend goes their way), but to many business people it is a pain, as became clear for example in the Brexit controversy.
 Much of global production is now subject to intellectual property rights (IPRs), yet the commercial value of knowledge, data and information can be volatile.
 IPRs are often difficult to defend against raiders, when people's privacy is destroyed.
 Knowledge and information can not only spike in value, but also quickly become worthless.
 Many financial products now exist, such as level 3 assets and cryptocurrencies, of which the exact value is unknown or highly variable.
 Global market volatility can rapidly wipe out trillions of dollars of value.
 Financial Times editor Gillian Tett reported that:

 Stock market volatility is measured by the VIX (the CBOE Volatility Index), colloquially known as the "fear index" or the "fear gauge".
 The financial community and the political class try to do their best to maintain the stability of society, but they cannot fully control what all the people and all the markets are going to do.
 For example, a majority of Brits unexpectedly voted for a Brexit, throwing a spanner in the works.
 After 28 January 2018, about $4 trillion worth of stock value in stock markets disappeared in little more than a week, although the stock markets subsequently recovered.

+In July 2025, financial journalist Rana Foroohar highlighted concerns that in the future a severe cryptocurrency crash could both trigger and worsen a new credit crisis, prompting a new depression - because a fast-growing mass of volatile crypto assets is used as collateral for credit, part of it backed with government safety guarantees (in economic jargon, crypto gradually becomes “embedded” in the ordinary financial system).
+Many crypto trades lack transparency, making them ideal tools for money laundering, which leads to more calls for government supervision.